shashwatest/EZournals/README.md

 # EZournals

-A simple React Native journal app built with Expo.
+A simple React Native journal app built with Expo entirely using AI.

 ## Features
 - Create new journal entries